plone/plone.api/docs/about.rst

   |   If the implementation is hard to explain, it's a bad idea.
   |   If the implementation is easy to explain, it may be a good idea.

-All contributions to :mod:`plone.api` should keep these important rules in mind.
+All contributions to `plone.api` should keep these rules in mind.

 Two libraries are especially inspiring: